ICC-ES Receives California Air Resources Board Approval to Conduct Third Party Certification Services for Composite Wood Products

 The products that can be certified under this program are hardwood plywood, medium density fiberboard, and particle board products.
 Such products are sold, offered for sale, imported to, or manufactured in the United States.

 A nonprofit, limited liability company, ICC-ES is the United States’ leading evaluation service for innovative building materials, components and systems.
 ICC-ES Evaluation Reports (ESRs), Building Product Listings and PMG Listings provide evidence that products and systems meet requirements of codes and technical standards.
+Reports from both listing programs are now accepted in Canada.
 The ICC-ES Environmental Programs issue VAR environmental reports that verify a product meets specific sustainability targets defined by today’s codes, standards, green rating systems and ICC-ES environmental criteria.
-The Environmental Programs now offer Environmental Product Declarations (EPDs), to meet global market demand for science-based, transparent, quality-assured information about a product’s environmental performance.
+The Environmental Programs offer Environmental Product Declarations (EPDs) and validation/verification of EPDs to meet global market demand for science-based, transparent, quality-assured information about a product’s environmental performance.
 ICC-ES is a member of the ICC Family of Companies.
 For more information, please visit www.icc-es.org.